michaelnisi/troubled/data/posts/2019/wwdc.md

 > Less Code.
 Better Code.
 Everywhere.

-It’s great to see Swift bearing fruit. 🍒 I have not felt that inspired by Apple since the introduction of Swift.
-If SwiftUI is the new way of building apps, UIKit and AppKit are on their way of becoming implementation details.
+It’s great to see Swift bearing fruit. 🍒 I have not felt that inspired by Apple since the introduction of Swift itself.
+Fired up by the [sessions](https://developer.apple.com/videos/wwdc2019/), I cannot wait to get my hands dirty using these new tools, but mind you, our beloved UIKit is not going anywhere.

-The back and forth between code and [Interface Builder](https://developer.apple.com/xcode/interface-builder/) has always felt brittle and produced very individual workflows, making it harder to collaborate.
-Merging *storyboard* files became a dreaded part of the process.
-Replacing *storyboards* with a declarative UI programming language is a game changer.

-I’m fired up for creating apps using these new possibilities, but mind you, our beloved UIKit isn’t going anywhere.
 Did you see those UI collection updates ([220](https://developer.apple.com/videos/play/wwdc2019/220/), [215](https://developer.apple.com/videos/play/wwdc2019/215))? 😍